sizemj/Kanye-Rest/README.md

 # Kanye-Rest
-Funny Razor Page Project to test Getting data from a REST enpoint
+Funny Razor Page Project to test Getting data from a REST enpoint.
+The rest endpoint is https://api.kanye.rest/